Why most of the manual testers fail when testing websites for performance? There are a couple of reasons for the failure:

 Here are the important parameters to be monitored on the test report:

-– Standard version (Latest WAPT 7.1)
+– Standard version (Latest WAPT 9.7)

-What WAPT Pro can do for you?
+What can WAPT Pro do for you?

 - Measure web server performance in terms of CPU, RAM or network usage

-If you don’t want to specify every parameter manually you can use some technology specific modules to significantly improve your test experience.
+If you don’t want to specify every parameter manually you can use some technology-specific modules to significantly improve your test experience.

-Following additional modules can be downloaded and installed along with standard or professional version of WAPT:
+To provide better support, the following additional modules can be downloaded and installed along with standard or professional version of WAPT:

 - Module for ASP.NET testing